 Desktop notification integration in Gnus!?
 Ohh goody!

-gnus-desktop-notify.el provides a simple mechanism to notify external programs when new messages are received.
+gnus-desktop-notify.el provides a simple mechanism to notify the user when new messages are received.
 For basic usage, to be used in conjunction with gnus-daemon, put the following:

 (require 'gnus-desktop-notify) (gnus-desktop-notify-mode) (gnus-demon-add-scanmail)